scriptsalmon/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

     useRouteMatch hook is a function that gives us the power to construct nested paths.
-What it does is get match data.
+What it does is get match data, and with this information we are able to display whichever component we have routed to that path.
+Instead of sending a server request, we are able to make a client-side request and lighten the load/improve user experience.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation is how we force users to give us information we desire, and be picky about it.
+If you've ever signed up for an account on the internet, you know that the email address required for you to make an account has to contain certain characters and symbols.
+Unless a user correctly inputs what we describe as valid, they wont be allowed access to the next step.

 1. In 1-2 sentences, define end to end testing.

+    End to end testing is simulating user experience on an application or webpage from start to finish.
+This type of testing asks 'can a user accomplish an action?'.
+In this form of testing we can parrot the way users interact and weed out any bugs or undesireable UI glitches before production.

 ## Instructions